Offshoring vs Outsourcing

 Whereas some companies choose to offshore to gain access to a broader talent pool, most offshore to keep costs down.
 Countries with a lower cost of living tend to have lower labor costs.

-Although global talent is just as qualified as what’s available in the domestic talent pool, many companies gain a bad reputation for international contracts.
-Consumers are often concerned that offshoring is affecting their local economy.
-In addition, consumers may accuse companies that offshore customer-facing jobs of not caring about their clients.
+Although global talent can be just as qualified as domestic talent, many companies gain a bad reputation for their international contracts.
+Consumers are often concerned that offshoring affects their local economies, or they may accuse companies that offshore customer-facing jobs of not caring about clients.

 - Apple: To keep its products affordable for consumers, the tech giant uses offshore manufacturing in China.

 - Accenture is a global services and consulting company with headquarters in Dublin, Ireland.
 It offshores several business functions to the Philippines.